MohamedSaeed2020/News/README.md

 # Latest News
 News application using the API from newsapi.org https://newsapi.org/ API News Is JSON API for live news and blog articles from the media.
-This project uses retrofit2 as HTTP Clent, Retrofit is a REST Client for Java and Android.
+This project uses retrofit2 as HTTP Client, Retrofit is a REST Client for Java and Android.
 Its use is very easy.

 # Screenshot